Skip to main content

 The Most Important Safeguard is YOU

 The number one way that fraudsters get ahold of your money, accounts, and just about anything else is through you.
 A fraudulent phone call to gather information, a phony email to get you to click on a link that downloads malware to take over your computer, known as phishing emails, and more.
 Remember to question everything.
 You always have the option to hang up and call your bank back at the phone number listed on their website (not the one they called you from or the number they left in a voicemail) to verify the issue is real.
 It's also a good idea to visit your local branch so you can speak with someone in person to clear up whatever might be happening.
-Read our Security Frequently Asked Questions to learn how to spot phishing emails and more.
+Check out our blog How to Identify Scams and Prevent Them to learn how to spot phishing emails and more.

 Have questions?
 We're here to help!